Maserati 420M/58: Bodywork

 The bodywork was created out of aluminium as an open-wheel single-seater and was hand-crafted by Medardo Fantuzzi at his Carrozzeria in Modena.
 The characteristic vertical tail-fin was added, just behind the driver's head for stability as the speeds achieved could reach 350 km/h.
-Also an additional offset hood scoop for carburetors and a long and low nose.
+Also the bodywork featured an additional offset hood scoop for carburetors and a long and low nose.
 The small deflector was installed to serve as a windshield.

 The bodywork was later modified after the first race and the original fin and the headrest were removed.
 Further the hood scoop was reduced and an additional, mandatory roll bar installed when the car raced at the Indianapolis 500.

 Specifications

 Engine and transmission

 The 420M/58 engine was derived from the Maserati 450S sports car.
 The twin cam 90° V8 was modified with a shorter stroke to reduce the displacement to 4190 cc so it could also meet the Indy 500 technical regulations.
 The fuel was fed by four twin-choke Weber carburetors to produce 410 PS at 8,000 rpm with 12:1 compression ratio.
 The engine was lubricated via dry sump system and was equipped with twin spark plugs per cylinder.

 The engine produced so much power and torque that only a two-speed gearbox was used.
 The first gear was only used to start from the pits.
 Additionally, the De Dion rear axle had no differential at all, as the final drive was solid.

 Both the engine and transmission were offset to the left by 90 mm, with a better weight distribution in mind, taking into account the high banked corners at Monza.